 While both of them may sound to be similar for most of us, both of these are different and have their own pros and cons.

 Distemper (also called whitewash paint or cement paint) is among the most economical type of paint that are available on the market.

-These are convenient to use as it can be directly applied on any walls (inside or outside) you intend to paint.
+These are convenient to use as they can be directly applied to any walls (inside or outside) you intend to paint.

 Means, you do not need any kind of surface preparation to apply this paint on the walls.

-Emulsion paints on the other hand are water based.
-This type of paint provides matt finish to your walls and are washable.
+Emulsion paints on the other hand are water-based.
+This type of paint provides a matt finish to your walls and are washable.

 This means you can easily wipe out any stains with a simple cloth damped in water and soap solution.

 Unlike distemper paint, emulsion paint gives you a shinier surface and are relatively expensive.